Breaking down the Theory of Positive Disintegration has hopefully been a great starting point for you on your individual creative path.

 To anyone currently contemplating suicide, he wanted his theory to provide a powerful message:

 You don’t want to kill yourself.
-There is something inside you that you want to kill.
-Maybe it’s ego.
-Maybe it’s pain.
-Maybe it’s a critical voice inside.
-Maybe it’s part of you that became like someone who disgusts you.
+You want to kill lower instincts inside you.
+Maybe ego.
+Maybe selfish pain.
+Maybe a critical voice.
+Maybe a part of you that became like someone who disgusts you.
 Either way, development involves exploring higher values and killing off the lower values.
 People get confused about what exactly they are trying to kill off.

 Wrapping it Up

 To conclude, assessments have been developed to assist with spotting where an individual is at in the process of disintegration.
 Two of the most common tests are listed here and can be found by searching online.
 I think you'd have to pay for them.
-Wah, wah.
+(Womp womp.)

 - Overexcitability Questionnaire (version two)

 This assessment helps to assess developmental potential.
-If you remember from my post on key vocabulary, overexcitability is hypersensitivity in five domains (intellectual, imaginational, sensual, physical, and emotional).
+If you remember from the post on key vocabulary, overexcitability is hypersensitivity in five domains (intellectual, imaginational, sensual, physical, and emotional).

 - The Definition Response Instrument